Ukraine's topless fighters plot to storm the Euros

 Equally, young women often complain they are approached on the streets and propositioned for sex by foreigners.

-Prostitution parlors have sprung up in many apartment blocks in advance of the Euros, Femen says.
+Prostitution parlours have sprung up in many apartment blocks in advance of the Euros, Femen says.

 Femen’s argument is that Ukraine’s authorities and UEFA, Europe’s governing soccer body, have turned a blind eye to the directors of the sex trade who have set up shop well in advance.

-“UEFA has social programs like, for instance, ‘football without racism’.
-Why can’t it set up the program ‘football without prostitution or sex tourism’?,” asked Anna.
+“UEFA has social programmes like, for instance, ‘football without racism’.
+Why can’t it set up the programme ‘football without prostitution or sex tourism’?,” asked Anna.

 She is echoed by fellow activist Sasha Shevchenko.

 “At the start we had high hopes that UEFA would speak out against prostitution.
-But after several protests we realized that UEFA and the Euro organizers have an interest in Ukraine becoming one big bordello,” she said.
+But after several protests we realised that UEFA and the Euro organisers have an interest in Ukraine becoming one big bordello,” she said.

 With a new operational base close to Kiev city centre, Femen has already fired its first shots.